-Monkeypox virus is structurally related to the smallpox virus and causes similar, but usually milder illness.
+Monkeypox, a rare disease, is caused by the monkeypox virus, which is structurally related to the smallpox virus and causes similar, but usually milder illness.

 In the US, an outbreak of monkeypox occurred in 2003, when infected rodents imported as pets from Africa spread the virus to pet prairie dogs, which then infected people in the Midwest.
 The outbreak involved 35 confirmed, 13 probable, and 22 suspected cases in 6 states, but there were no deaths.

 All of these drugs have activity against monkeypox in vitro and in experimental models.
 However, none of these drugs has been studied or used in endemic areas to treat monkeypox.

-Cases are reported to public health authorities.
+Cases of monkeypox are reported to public health authorities.